-VIVO Artistic Director
+VIVO Founder and Artistic Director

 Enzo Celli’s international engagements include: Peridance Contemporary Dance Company (NYC), Sam Houstone State University (Huntsville – Texas), Sarah Lawrence College (NYC), Bashkortostan State Academy (Russia), UFMG University (Belo Horizonte, Brasil).
 Russian Drama Theatre (Ufa, Russia), Na Strastnom Theatre (Moscow), National Choreographic Centre of Montpellier- Les Orsoline (France), Von Ussar Danceworks (New York), Battery Dance Company (New York), International Dance Festival (Bangkok), Arts On Site (New York), MDP (Arizona).